-Founded in 2004, Ntiva has grown to service more than 1000 clients from many different industries.
+Founded in 2004, Ntiva has grown to service thousands of clients from many different industries.
 We know how difficult it is for businesses to keep up with fast changing technology, not to mention escalating cyber threats.

 Over the years we’ve listened to our client’s needs and have specialized in helping them comply with increasingly strict security regulations, which are starting to affect almost all industries.

 This includes helping DoD contractors and their primes navigate the complexities and financial hurdles of DFARS, CMMC and NIST 800-171, along with other managed IT services as required.